larocaroja/larocaroja.github.io/_news/announcement_4.md

 related_posts: false
 ---

 I officially finished the first quarter at UCSD.
-I'm so proud to get off on the right foot! 👣
+I am so proud to get off on the right foot! 👣